Quantum Correlations Can Speed Up All Classical Computation: Supplementary Material

 There are many ways (computational models) to describe classical computations.
 Here we use the well understood standard circuit model.
 We understand a uniform family of reversible circuits $\{C_n\}_n$ to consist of circuits $C_n$ consisting of only Toffoli gates, each acting on $n$ bits of input.
 Let $\mathcal{D}(C_n)$ be the circuit depth of $C_n$.
 For every $0 \leq i \leq N = 2^n$ let $C_n(i)$ be the result of running the circuit $C_n$ on the binary representation of $i$ as input.
-Further, for any $1 \leq d \leq \mathcal{D}(C_n)$ let $C_n^{(d)}(i)$ be the result of running the circuit $C_n$ \emph{truncated} at depth $d$, on input $i$.

 Also when discussing a particular algorithm described as a family of circuits, we will use $\mathcal{S}$, and $\mathcal{D}$ to refer to its circuit-cost complexity and circuit-depth complexity respectively.